Alka Yagnik

-Alka Yagnik has been recognized as the most streamed artist in the world by Guinness World Records with 15.3 Billion YouTube views in 2022.
+Yagnik has been recognised as the most streamed artist in the world by Guinness World Records with 15.3 billion YouTube views in 2022, with which some 12.3 billion or 80% are registered users from India, she is also the most listened to artist in Pakistan garnering 683 million views.
 The record book further reported that, "Kolkata-born Yagnik, 56, has been the most popular artist on the platform for the past three years, with 17 billion streams in 2021 and 16.6 billion in 2020."

 Early life

 Yagnik was born in Kolkata on 20 March 1966 to a Gujarati family.
 Her father's name is Dharmendra Shankar.
 Her mother Shubha was a singer of Indian classical music.
 In 1972 at age six, she started singing for Akashvani (All India Radio), Calcutta.
 At age 10, her mother brought her to Mumbai as a child singer.
 She was advised to wait until her voice matured, but her mother remained determined.
 On a subsequent visit, Yagnik got a letter of introduction to Raj Kapoor from his Kolkata distributor.
-Kapoor heard the girl and sent her with a letter to noted music director Laxmikant.
+Kapoor heard the girl and sent her with a letter to noted music director Laxmikant Shantaram Kudalkar.
 Impressed, Laxmikant gave her two alternatives – an immediate start as a dubbing artist or a later break as a singer; Shubha chose the latter for her daughter.
 Yagnik mentioned that she was a bright student but didn't like studies.